 - 0-6 months – a manifestation of a sucking skill that provides a sufficient stimulating load on the tissues.

-- From 6 to 36 months – the eruption of milk units makes up a temporary bite.
+- From 6 to 36 months, milk units’ eruption makes up a temporary bite.

-- 3-6 years – the preparatory stage, during which there is an active development of the jaws, which is necessary to change the completeness.
+- 3-6 years – the preparatory stage, during which the jaws’ active development is necessary to change the completeness.

 - 6-12 years – a mixed period, a gradual renewal of elements along the entire length of the rows.